Find Affordable College Courses

 Winchester, VA

-Shenandoah University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+With a ranking of #9, Shenandoah University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
 Located in the small city of Winchester, Shenandoah is a private not-for-profit school with a small student population.

 About 57% of the students majoring in visual and performing arts at the school are women while 43% are male.